-- 8203.5. (a) The Superintendent shall ensure that each contract entered into under this chapter to provide early learning and educational support services, or to facilitate the provision of those services, promotes children's school readiness and subsequent school success through the delivery of appropriate high-quality educational services to the children served pursuant to the contract. - (b) The Superintendent shall ensure that all contracts for direct classroom services programs include a requirement that each provider maintain a developmental profile to appropriately identify the emotional, social, physical, and cognitive growth of each child served in order to promote the child's success in the public schools.
+- 8203.5. (a) The Superintendent shall ensure that each contract entered into under this chapter to provide early learning and educational support services, or to facilitate the provision of those services, promotes children's school readiness and subsequent school success through the delivery of appropriate high-quality educational services to the children served pursuant to the contract. - (b) The Superintendent shall ensure that all contracts for direct classroom services programs early learning services include a requirement that each provider maintain a developmental profile to appropriately identify the emotional, social, physical, and cognitive growth of each child served in order to promote the child's success in the public schools.
 To the extent possible, the department shall provide a developmental profile to all public and private providers using existing profile instruments that are most cost efficient.
-The provider of any program operated pursuant to a contract under Section 8262 shall be responsible for maintaining developmental profiles upon entry through exit from a direct classroom services program. - (c) This section is not subject to Part 34 (commencing with Section 62000) of Division 4 of Title 2. - SEC.
-8. Section 8204 of the Education Code is amended to read: - 8204.
-In recognition of the demonstrated relationship between food and good nutrition and the capacity of children to develop and learn, it is the policy of this state that no child shall be hungry while in attendance in a child care and development facility as defined in Section 8208 and that these facilities have an obligation to provide for the nutritional needs of children in attendance. - SEC.
-9. Section 8205 of the Education Code is amended to read: - 37 8205.
-It is the intent of the Legislature that in providing early 38 learning and educational support programs the Superintendent do 39 the following:
+The provider of any program operated pursuant to a contract under Section 8262 shall be responsible for maintaining developmental profiles upon entry through exit from a direct classroom services program program providing direct early learning services. - (c) This section is not subject to Part 34 (commencing with Section 62000) of Division 4 of Title 2.

+8204.
+In recognition of the demonstrated relationship between food and good nutrition and the capacity of children to develop and learn, it is the policy of this state that no child shall be hungry while in attendance in a child care and development facility as defined in subdivision (h) of Section 8208 and that these facilities have an obligation to provide for the nutritional needs of children in attendance.

+35 SEC.
+8. Section 8205 of the Education Code is amended to 36 read: